AdobeDocs/commerce-events/src/pages/get-started/commands.md

 *  `type` specifies the origin of the event.
 Specify `observer` if the event is emitted by a Commerce observer, or specify `plugin` if the event is emitted by a plugin.
 *  `event_name` identifies the event to subscribe.
 For example: `catalog_product_save_after`.

 The `--fields` command option defines which fields within an event to send to your external application.
 To send all fields, specify `--fields='*'`.
 If you want to send only specific fields, use a separate instance of the `--fields` command option to define each field to transmit.
+You cannot use `*` wildcard character to perform match partial strings.

 If the Commerce event contains objects, use dotted notation to specify fields within an object.
 For example, if your event contains a `stock_data` object, and you want to send its `product_id` and `qty` fields, you would specify the `--fields stock_data.product_id` and `--fields stock_data.qty` command options.
 [Commerce module development](./module-development.md) provides a detailed example of using files to register events.